 The number of colors doubles every 28 years!

 If the Law holds true, Crayola’s gonna need a bigger box, because by the year 2050, there’ll be 330 different crayons!
-Shortly thereafter, frazzled packaging designers rejoice, for to the rescue comes a revolution in household appliances: the new-fangled Replicator-Dissociator!
-Load it with the Crayola plugin, and you’re seconds away from every shade in the rainbow – no boxes required!
+Shortly thereafter, frazzled packaging designers rejoice, for to the rescue comes a revolution in household appliances: the new-fangled Replicator-N-Recycler!
+Load it with the Crayola plugin and some kitchen scraps, and you’re seconds away from every shade in the rainbow – no boxes required!

 At the dinner table in 2100 AD, great-great-grandson John might ask: